amHammock/cordova-plugin-idscan/README.md

     cordova plugin add /path/to/local/copy/cordova-plugin-idscan

-The plugin is exposed to your Cordova project javascript code as the IDScanner object.
+The plugin is exposed to your Cordova javascript code as the IDScanner object.
 Simply call the scan() function like so:

+    //
+    // for all fields available on the result object, refer to DriverLicenseParser.h in the iOS sdk
+    // e.g. firstName, lastName, birthdate, city, postalCode, licenseNumber, expirationDate, etc.
+    //
     function successCallback(result) {
       console.log("Successfully scanned ID for " + result.fullName);
-      // for all fields available on the result object, refer to DriverLicenseParser.h in the iOS sdk
-      // e.g. firstName, lastName, birthdate, city, postalCode, licenseNumber, expirationDate, etc.
+    }

     function errorCallback(errorMsg) {
       console.log(errorMsg);
     }

+    //
-    // You must get valid license keys from IDScan.net for this to work IDScanner.scan(successCallback, errorCallback, cameraKey, scannerKey);
+    // You must get valid license keys from IDScan.net for this to work
+    //
+    IDScanner.scan(successCallback, errorCallback, cameraKey, scannerKey);

 If you need to update the SDK files from IDScan.net, you can just drop new ones in the sdk folders of the iOS and Android source.